Ketamine Abuse Signs, Symptoms, Side Effects, and Addiction Treatment

 - Memory impairment.

-Ketamine is a rather unpleasant drug in the long-term.
+Ketamine is a rather unpleasant drug in the long term.
 It tends to cause a wide variety of effects relating to almost every area of the body.
 In the stomach, it often causes severe abdominal pain.
 It’s very easy to accidentally hurt yourself while on ketamine because it’s an anesthetic.
 Pain tells us when we’re injured or doing something that is likely to lead to injury.
-It also forces us to stop and focus on that injury, preventing further damage.
-Someone on Ketamine can incur a serious injury and continue on as if nothing happened, exacerbating the problem.
+It also forces us to stop and focus on the injury, preventing further damage.
+Someone on ketamine can incur a serious injury and continue on as if nothing happened, exacerbating the problem.

 Ketamine also causes long-term damage to the bladder and urinary tract that can result in a condition known as ketamine bladder syndrome.
 This triggers decreased control of the bladder with incontinence.
 Ketamine bladder syndrome may also cause blood in the urine and ulcers in the bladder.

-Dosing can be challenging to gauge, and in some cases, it could be the wrong drug altogether, leading to a dangerous overdose.
+Dosing can be challenging to gauge, and a person could be using the wrong drug altogether, leading to a dangerous overdose.

 Ketamine Abuse Treatment

 If you’re addicted to ketamine, you can get help at a ketamine rehab center.
-There, you can receive treatment for ketamine addiction in a safe environment that’s well away from the temptations of further ketamine use.
+There, you can receive treatment for ketamine addiction in a safe environment that’s far from temptation.

-There are two major types of facility you can use:
+There are two major types of facility you can attend:

 Outpatient treatment programs allow you to go home each day after treatment, although they do expose you to the temptations and triggers of your everyday environment.

-Whether residential or outpatient treatment is right for you, therapy will be part of the treatment.
-Cognitive behavioral therapy is particularly useful, as it helps you see the reasons behind your ketamine use and allows you to discover ways to prevent it from happening again.
+Whether residential or outpatient addiction treatment is right for you, therapy will be part of the treatment.
+Cognitive behavioral therapy is particularly useful, as it helps you to see the reasons behind your ketamine use and discover ways to prevent it from reoccurring.
 You might also undergo a number of other therapies, including family therapy and motivational interviewing.
-All of these therapies seek to help you realize the underlying reason for your drug-taking behavior.
+All of these therapies seek to help you realize the underlying reasons for your drug-taking behavior.

-After you’ve finished with the therapeutic program, and your treatment team deems you’re ready, you leave the facility.
-Once you exit the rehab center, outpatient treatment and peer supports become more valuable and should be attended.
+After you’ve finished with the therapeutic program and your treatment team deems you’re ready, you leave the facility.
+Once you exit the rehab center, outpatient treatment and peer supports become more valuable and should be utilized.